IshtKumar/Chip-Design-Assignment-by-Isht/README.md

      * Revieew floorplan files and steps to view floorplan.
      * Reviw floorplan layout in Magic.
 * Library Binding and Placement.
-     * Netlist bindig and initial place design.
+     * Netlist binding and initial place design.
      * Optimize placement using estimated wire-length and capacitance.
      * Final placement optimization.
      * Need for libraries and characterisation.